dougmoscrop/serverless-plugin-split-stacks/README.md

 ### Per Lambda Group

 This splits resources off in to a nested stack dedicated to a set of Lambda functions and associated resources.
-The resources within the nested stack are declared as depending on each others to avoid the `API rate limit` error due to fast deployments.
 If `Per Lambda` or `Per Type` is enabled, it takes precedence over `Per Lambda Group`.
-In order to control the number of nested stacks, more configurations are needed:
+In order to control the number of nested stacks, following configurations are needed:

 ```yaml
 custom: